-The average student loan debt for pharmacists with a Doctorate in Pharmacology was $166,528 in 2018, according to the American Association of Colleges of Pharmacy.
-This is on top of the average student loan debt for undergraduates.
+The average student loan debt for students graduating with a Doctorate in Pharmacology in 2018 was $166,528, according to a survey from the American Association of Colleges of Pharmacy.
+This is on top of the $28,565 average student loan debt for undergraduates.

 On this page:

-Paying for pharmacy school without going into significant debt can be challenging, as six to eight years of higher education can be expensive.
-There are ways to lower your total costs, starting with where you decide to go to school.
+Paying for pharmacy school without debt can be challenging.
+Six to eight years of higher education on top of four years as an undergrad is expensive.
+There are ways to lower your costs, though, so you can reduce the number of years you’ll spend paying off medical school debt after you graduate.

 Fortunately, there are options to help with pharmacist student loan debt.
-There are a number of student loan forgiveness and repayment programs to assist with meeting these monthly obligations.
+Student loan forgiveness and repayment programs can significantly reduce your repayment obligations, depending on where you live and work.

 You earned a degree—now you deserve a better interest rate